ctrl-alt-caleb/ChatRoom/README.md

 ## Description

- A chat room application made using Java, Spring Boot, Websocket (STOMP), & RabbitMQ.
+ A web chat room application made using Java, Spring Boot, Websocket (STOMP), & RabbitMQ.

 ## How To Use